-10. Males defend their territory by singing.
+10. Male Baltimore orioles defend their territory by singing

 Baltimore Orioles don’t spend their time defending huge swathes of territory from each other.
 Even mated pairs only defend their nesting areas.
 In the event that a male does feel the need to assert his boundaries, he sings.